Biotechnology Innovation and Computation Admissions

 How to Apply

 We are currently accepting applications via the online system for admission in the Fall 2018 semester.
-The deadline for application is December 14, 2017.
+The deadline for application is was 14, 2017.
+Applications will be accepted starting in September for the next Fall class.
 However, we encourage you to apply early, as we will make admissions offers on a rolling basis.

 Applicants choose Carnegie Mellon University over other, equally competitive schools for a number of reasons.
 The University’s world-class research and researchers in the fields of systems, software engineering, human computer interaction, language technology, and computational biology is paramount in their decision-making.
 Graduates report that their studies in areas such as large scale systems and industry best practices are well-regarded and highly sought after by corporate recruiters.